yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 First, I 100% guarantee that someone mindlessly *.fit.predicting* (yes, that's a word now) their way to predictions using existing implementations without understanding how the underlying algorithm works is bound to make some dumb mistakes sooner or later.
 I could tell you quite a few horror stories on this topic, and I probably will in a future blog post.
 So in general, the more you know, the less likely you are to do something stupid.

 Second, truly mastering the basics is a prerequisite to identifying situations where the same ideas can be applied to obtain non-trivial results.
-After all, this is what this blog is supposed to be about — and this should hopefully be illustrated soon enough with real case studies on e.g. 3D facial shape estimation from photos, or internal bone shape estimation from 3D surface mesh.
+After all, this is what this blog is supposed to be about — and this should hopefully be illustrated soon enough with real case studies on e.g. 3D facial shape estimation from photos, or internal bone shape estimation from 3D skin surface mesh.
 So stay tuned!

 And of course, mastering the basics is also a prerequisite to work on cutting-edge topics.
 Mastering PCA is a first step in mastering auto-encoders.
 Auto-encoders lead to VAEs.
 VAEs lead to diffusion models, diffusion models lead to <del>the dark side</del> image generation models — which are great to generate awesome illustrations for ridiculously technical blog posts.